How to Clean Gym Equipment

 Take care to avoid gym equipment cleaners that pose a threat to human health.
 Bleach kills germs yet it can harm skin, lungs, and clothing.
 Avoid hydrogen peroxide as it has the potential to result in rashes and severe irritation of the skin.

-In the end, the cleaning solutions you select should be safe for the cleaning staff, gym members, and your machines.
+In the end, the commercial cleaning supplies you select should be safe for the cleaning staff, gym members, and your machines.

 Create Both a Regular & Deep Cleaning Routine